ALPHAVIO/Mirage-UI/HTML+CSS+JS/Forms/Glassmorphism-Form/README.md

 ## Glassmorphism Animation Login Form.
-It can be used in any website which requires login or sign up functionality.It will enhance the ui of your website.
+It can be used in any website which requires login or sign up functionality.It will enhance the ui of your website.The form isn't responsive.

 ## Demo